0x53A/ramblings/AkkaInFSharp.md

 #### PLANBAR
 Planbar is a CAD specialized for precast.
 It is mostly developed in C++, but like many older applications out there it has amassed a large number of languages and technologies.
 C transpiled from FORTRAN, actual C, C++ used like C, actual C++, C#, MFC, Winforms, WPF, ...
-You can see it's history in it's different layers, beautiful like the rings in an old tree stump.
+You can see its history in its different layers, beautiful like the rings in an old tree stump.

 #### TIM